widdowquinn/pyani/README.md

 Output is written to a named directory.
 The output files differ depending on the chosen ANI method.

 * **ANIm**: MUMmer/NUCmer .delta files, describing each pairwise sequence alignment.
-Output as tab-separated plain text and Excel format tables describing: alignment coverage; total alignment lengths; similarity errors; and percentage identity (ANIm).
+Output as tab-separated plain text format tables describing: alignment coverage; total alignment lengths; similarity errors; and percentage identity (ANIm).
 * **ANIb** and **ANIblastall**: FASTA sequences describing 1020nt fragments of each input sequence; BLAST nucleotide databases - one for each set of fragments; and BLASTN output files (tab-separated tabular format plain text) - one for each pairwise comparison of input sequences.
-Output as tab-separated plain text and Excel format tables describing: alignment coverage; total alignment lengths; similarity errors; and percentage identity (ANIb or ANIblastall).
+Output as tab-separated plain text tables describing: alignment coverage; total alignment lengths; similarity errors; and percentage identity (ANIb or ANIblastall).
-* **TETRA**: Tab-separated plain text and Excel format files describing the Pearson correlations between Z-score distributions for each tetranucleotide in each input sequence (TETRA).
+* **TETRA**: Tab-separated plain text files describing the Pearson correlations between Z-score distributions for each tetranucleotide in each input sequence (TETRA).

-If graphical output is chosen, the output directory will also contain PDF files representing the similarity between sequences as a heatmap with row and column dendrograms.
+If graphical output is chosen, the output directory will also contain PDF, PNG and EPS files representing the various output measures as a heatmap with row and column dendrograms.
+Other output formats (e.g. SVG) can be specified with the `--gformat` argument.